 - Sprinkle some salt over them and leave the vegetables to sit for 4 hours.

-- Use a vegetable presser to squeeze the juice out of the of the vegetables until they’re completely dry.
+- Use a vegetable presser to squeeze the juice out of the vegetables until they’re completely dry.

 - Combine all the dry ingredients in a large saucepan and keep adding vinegar while stirring until a paste is formed.